It was the end of May 2016, when we realized we could not put it off any longer. Everybody took their place, and we started the meeting.

 The film was shared as a Facebook Video.
 We knew that Facebook’s strategy tends to promote its own video content while cutting off the reach for YouTube links and such.
 At the end of the film, we used a clear CTA, call to action (apply via e-mail), and encouraged viewers to share the material.

 We have also shared the video on LinkedIn company profile (at that time, we had a crazy number of followers reaching around 30 people) and on our private LinkedIn profiles.
 We also put the link into our e-mail footers.

 After posting the film on the internet, we travelled to Cracow for a marketing conference.
 When, during a break, I logged into Facebook, I was met with an avalanche of likes, shares, and comments.

 Only in 48 hours, we managed to get:

 - 100 shares,

-- 25,000 through organic reach (about 80 times more than a typical post on a fanpage)
+- 25.000organic reach (around 80 times more than a standard fanpage post),

 Comments and conclusions